Araxeus/ScreenshotZ/README.md

 # TODO

+- fix @arg -crop (change getKeyboardHook() to create new hook if null)

+- fix focus on crop

+- change crop to save on same filename? [need external feedback]

+- add settings [Quit On Crop] , [On Crop - Save Original Too]

 - ?
 Fix memory leak ?

 - Make/Add .REG file "ScreenshotZ" (Add to explorer context menu - launch with @arg -capture) [almost done]

 - Make installScript (use also contextMenu.REG and onStartup.bat)

-- fix @arg -crop (change getKeyboardHook() to create new hook if null)

-- fix focus on crop

-- change crop to save on same filename? [need external feedback]

 .